HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_farm.md

 ## Tuning the servers in your environment

 Tuning the servers enhances the performance of your portal environment.
 HCL Digital Experience is not tuned for a production environment after installation and deployment.
-Your database must be tuning for improved performance.
+Your database must be tuned for improved performance.
 You can organize your database now or soon after you finish your configuration.
-Tune and maintain your database on a regularly.
+Tune and maintain your database regularly.

 1. Run the performance tuning tool to initially tune your servers.
 See [Portal server performance tuning tool](../../../../../../deployment/manage/tune_servers/wp_tune_tool.md)
 2. Check the tuning guide for more instructions.
 Use the tuning guide for the previous product version until the tuning guide for the current release is unavailable.
 See [Performance tuning guide](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0074411)